-The Group's primary focus, and the main strategy it used to connect with Pontians, was the movement towards the recognition of the genocide in Pontus.
-Even though the genocide had been researched before the Group's formation, the Group pretended that the genocide was a discovery of its own.
-Charalampidis' prestigious position as a high ranking official within PASOK,and the existence of a group of Pontian MP's within PASOK, functioned as the lobby within parliament for the Group to achieve its aims.
+The Group's primary focus, and the main strategy it used to connect with Pontians was the movement towards the recognition of the genocide in Pontus.
+Even though the genocide had been researched before the Group's formation, the Group claimed that the genocide was a discovery of its own.
+Charalampidis' prestigious position as a high ranking official within PASOK and the existence of a group of Pontian MP's within PASOK functioned as the lobby within parliament for the Group to achieve its aims.
 The recognition came in 1994 when the government of PASOK affirmed May 19 as a day of remembrance for the genocide of the Greeks in the region of Pontus.

-A period of confusion and disenchantment was to follow as groups scrambled to have additional days of remembrance assigned, as well as an attempt for unification.
+A period of confusion and disenchantment was to follow as other refugee organizations scrambled to have their own days of remembrance assigned as well as attempts at unification.
 In 1998, the Hellenic Government recognized September 14 as a day of remembrance for the genocide of the Greeks of Asia Minor as a whole.
-Since Pontus was a region within Asia Minor, some have argued that this recognition was a correction of the 1994 recognition, and an attempt at being more inclusive.
+Since Pontus was a region within Asia Minor, some argued that this recognition was a correction of the 1994 recognition and an attempt at being more inclusive.
 Either way, Greeks now had 2 days of remembrance for the same genocide.

-More recently, there have been recognitions of the genocide in Pontus in various Canadian jurisdictions where the Canadian Hellenic Congress has played a leading role.
+In 2009, after extensive lobbying of a South Australian minister, the Pontian lobby was able to gain recognition for the genocide of the Greeks from Pontus in that state.
+More recently, there have been recognitions of the genocide in Pontus in various Canadian jurisdictions where the Canadian Hellenic Congress has played a role.
 In May 2016, after the recognition of a "Greek Pontian Genocide" by the City of Toronto, the Canadian Hellenic Congress, a group which is supposed to represent the interests of all Greeks, stated on its website that more recognitions would follow, and that..."the pressure from Canadian Hellenic Congress has been applied".
 The Canadian Hellenic Congress has yet to state publicly who or what inspired their decision to only recognise the Pontic Greeks, and why they excluded other Greeks from recognition.
 It would be highly unlikely that the Pontan lobby did not play some part in these recognitions.

-The end result of the formation of the Group some 30 years ago, is that there is an active Pontian lobby active around the world today continuing to act with the goals of the Group in mind, using every means possible to achieve the recognition of the Greeks from the region of Pontus only.
+The end result of the formation of the Group is that today, some 30 years later, there is an active Pontian lobby around the world continuing to act with the goals of the Group in mind using every means possible to achieve the recognition of the Greeks from the region of Pontus only.
 Their ability to influence Greek community leaders in the diaspora should be a cause for concern for all Greeks.